What Is Couples Therapy?

 Repeating the same fights without resolution

-Therapy works best when both partners are willing — even if anxious, skeptical, or unsure.
+Therapy works best when both partners are willing—even if anxious, skeptical, or unsure.

 Not sure if you and your partner are ready to start?
-This guide can help you decide → Is Couples Therapy Right for Me?
+This guide can help you decide →

 What It’s Not